andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 }, 3000);
 ```

-If the `checkConnectionToRestore()` function find the `Last-Event-Id` HTTP header in the request, it filters the already sent events in the `eventHistory` array and sends them again to the client, as you can see in the code below:
+If the `checkConnectionToRestore()` function find the `Last-Event-Id` HTTP header in the request, it filters the already sent events in the `eventHistory` array and sends them again to the client, as we can see in the code below:

 ```javascript
 function checkConnectionToRestore(request, response, eventHistory) {